ansible-collections/community.windows/docs/community.windows.laps_password_lookup.rst

 Synopsis
 --------
-- This lookup returns the LAPS password set for a server from the Active Directory database.
+- This lookup returns the LAPS password set for a server from Active Directory.
 - See https://github.com/jborean93/ansible-lookup-laps_password for more information around installing pre-requisites and testing.